aniakchak09/BitTorrent-File-Sharing-System/README.md

 - FileData: Stores file info and chunk hashes
 - Args: Contains peer state for threads
 - Seeds/Peers matrices: Track file ownership

-### Other notes
-I believe that and implementation where, when a peer finishes downloading a file, the tracker notices all the other clients about the update in the peers/seeds lists would be more efficient than the current implementation.
-The update sent by the tracker would be received by a listener thread of the clients.
-I did not implement this version because the homework statement mentioned updating the lists every 10 downloaded chunks.